WaCoDiS/metadata-connector/README.md

 required:
 1. Create a model class for the additional data type by implementing `AbstractDataEnvelope`.
-1.1 In order to be consistent with other WaCoDiS components regarding the support for different data types, we strongly recommend to generate the new model classes from an [OpenAPI definition](https://github.com/WaCoDiS/apis-and-workflows/tree/master/openapi).
+1.1 In order to be consistent with other WaCoDiS components regarding the support for different data types, we strongly recommend generating the new model classes from an [OpenAPI definition](https://github.com/WaCoDiS/apis-and-workflows/tree/master/openapi).
 If not already done, first define your new _DataEnvelope_ within the OpenAPI document.
 1.2 The [Metadata Connector Models module](metadata-connector-models) provides Maven profiles for automatically generating model classes from an OpenAPI document.
 The _generate-models_ profile generates the models from a Maven